 Eating and drinking at the castle

 There are two cafe restaurants inside the castle – one in a garden setting near the Church of the Immaculate Conception and another at the highest publicly-accessible point of the castle.
 This one has far-reaching views across the Bay of Naples.

 Both cafes are rather pricey for both food and drink so you might prefer to eat in Ischia Ponte.
 There are lots of cafes, restaurants and bars at the other end of the bridge, many with lovely views of the castle.

 Can you stay overnight at Castello Aragonese?

 Yes you can!
-There’s a hotel inside Castello Aragonese.
+There’s a hotel inside Castello Aragonese, and it’s one of the most incredible places to stay in Ischia.
 Albergo Il Monastero is a 3 star hotel, fairly simply furnished so not quite the opulent experience that you might expect from a hotel in a castle.
 All the rooms are set in the historic buildings though with lots of original features so the simple furnishings really let the history shine.
 Many of the rooms have sea views or views over Ischia Ponte, and the photos of the views at sunset look incredible.

 There’s a restaurant for guests, supplied by the castle’s own vegetable garden.
 If you book the hotel’s Altana suite you can have your dinner served on your private terrace by candlelight – dreamy!

-Check out photos and reviews of Castello Aragonese’s hotel on Tripadvisor.
+Check out photos and reviews of Castello Aragonese’s hotel on Booking.com.